valentynkt/BackendGarden/content/notes/Abstract Factory Pattern.md

 ### Relations with Other Patterns

-- **[[Factory Method Pattern]]:** - Often, designs begin with the Factory Method Pattern due to its simplicity and customization through subclasses.
-As requirements evolve, they may transition towards more flexible patterns like Abstract Factory, Prototype, or Builder Pattern.
+- **[[Factory Method Pattern]]:** - Often, designs begin with the [[Factory Method Pattern|Factory Method]] Pattern due to its simplicity and customization through subclasses.
+As requirements evolve, they may transition towards more flexible patterns like Abstract Factory, Prototype, or [[Builder Pattern|Builder]] Pattern.
-- **[[Builder Pattern]]:** - Builder Pattern focuses on incrementally constructing complex objects, whereas Abstract Factory specializes in creating families of related objects.
-Abstract Factory immediately returns the product, while Builder Pattern allows for additional construction steps before fetching the product.
+- **[[Builder Pattern]]:** - [[Builder Pattern|Builder]] Pattern focuses on incrementally constructing complex objects, whereas Abstract Factory specializes in creating families of related objects.
+Abstract Factory immediately returns the product, while [[Builder Pattern|Builder]] Pattern allows for additional construction steps before fetching the product.
-- **[[Facade Pattern]]:** - Abstract Factory can serve as an alternative to the Facade Pattern when the objective is solely to conceal the creation process of subsystem objects from the client code.
+- **[[Facade Pattern]]:** - Abstract Factory can serve as an alternative to the [[Facade Pattern|Facade]] Pattern when the objective is solely to conceal the creation process of subsystem objects from the client code.
-- **[[Bridge Pattern]]:** - Abstract Factory can be effectively used in conjunction with the Bridge Pattern.
-This combination is beneficial when certain abstractions defined by the Bridge Pattern are constrained to work with specific implementations.
+- **[[Bridge Pattern]]:** - Abstract Factory can be effectively used in conjunction with the [[Bridge Pattern|Bridge]] Pattern.
+This combination is beneficial when certain abstractions defined by the [[Bridge Pattern|Bridge]] Pattern are constrained to work with specific implementations.
 Abstract Factory can encapsulate these relationships, abstracting away complexity from the client code.
-- **[[Singleton Pattern]]:** - Abstract Factories, Builder Pattern, and Prototype Pattern can all be implemented as Singleton Patterns.
+- **[[Singleton Pattern]]:** - Abstract Factories, [[Builder Pattern|Builder]] Pattern, and Prototype Pattern can all be implemented as [[Singleton Pattern|Singleton]] Patterns.
 This ensures that only a single instance of these patterns exists throughout the application, providing centralized control over their instantiation.

 ## Examples